FrancesCoronel/personal-website-v3/_posts/2014-10-20-midterm-melodrama-data-structures-with-java.md

 -   *overview*
     -   stacks and queues are similar data structures
-    -   they’re different only by how an item is removed first
+    -   they're different only by how an item is removed first
     -   both can be implemented as arrays or linked lists
 -   *advantages*
     -   implementing a stack as an array is easy, but implementing a